joshdales/react-starter/README.md

 # Starter React App

 This is a template repo for a quick react app.
-Doesn't contain anything fancy, just a setup for quickly developing a React app with Typescript that can deploy to github pages.
+Doesn't contain anything fancy, just a setup for quickly developing a React app with Typescript some settings and configuration that I like.

-Currently set up with the following:

-- `react`
-- `typescript`
-- `vite`
-- A few post-css plugins to make life easier.

-And a few other supporting packages.
+As a plus though it can deploy to github pages.

-## Run the project
+## Run the project 🏃

 ```
  npm run dev
 ```

 Then go to `localhost:3000`

+## Deploying 🚀

+There is a `Deploy Project` workflow that can be manually triggered.